frab/frab/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Mailing List

+There is a mailing list hosted at librelist.com.
+Just email frab (at) librelist.com to sign up.

 ## License

 frab is licensed under an MIT-License.
 It bundles some